jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 <img src="images/1.%20Commands%20Main%20Concepts.010.png" width="210" />

-That way another symbol can use `MyDefinition` as a *command definition*.

-So a command definition is symbolized by:
+So a command definition is symbolized by a:

 - square
-- named
+- name
 - dashed
 - pointed to with dashed lines

 because it is:

-- not executable (directly)
+- not executable
 - named
 - used as a definition